 Anti-inflammatory medicine may be prescribed to ease pain and to help patients return to normal activity.
 These medications include common over-the-counter drugs such as ibuprofen.

 Dr. Kiritsis may have his patients work with a physical or occupational therapist.
 Therapists apply treatments to reduce pain and inflammation.
-When present, conditions causing the biceps tendonitis are also addressed.
+When present, conditions causing biceps tendonitis are also addressed.
 For example, shoulder impingement may require specialized hands-on joint mobilization, along with strengthening of the rotator cuff and shoulder blade muscles.
 Treating the main cause will normally get rid of the biceps tendonitis.
-When needed, therapists also evaluate the way you do your work or sport activities to reduce problems of overuse.
+When needed, therapists also evaluate the way you do your work or sports activities to reduce problems of overuse.

 In rare instances, an injection of cortisone may be used to try to control pain.
 Cortisone is a very powerful steroid.
 However, cortisone is used very sparingly because it can weaken the biceps tendon, and possibly cause it to rupture.

-Surgery is reserved for patients who need arm strength, are concerned with cosmetics of the balled up biceps, or who have pain that won’t go away.
+Surgery is reserved for patients who need arm strength, are concerned with cosmetics of the balled-up biceps, or who have pain that won’t go away.

-Biceps tenodesis is a surgery to anchor the ruptured end of the biceps tendon to bone.
+Biceps tenodesis is a surgery to anchor the ruptured end of the biceps tendon to the bone.
 This procedure can be done arthroscopically (with tiny incisions and a camera) or through a larger open incision.
 When it’s done arthroscopically, suture anchors are placed adjacent to the tendon in the bicipital groove.
-The sutures are passed through the tendon in a locked stitch configuration and tied to secure the tendon to bone.
+The sutures are passed through the tendon in a locked stitch configuration and tied to secure the tendon to the bone.
 This technique is less invasive but not quite as strong as the open procedure.

 A common open method, called the subpectoral technique, involves attaching the ruptured end to the upper part of the humerus.
-A small hole is made by the Dr. Kiritsis in the humerus.
+A small hole is made by Dr. Kiritsis in the humerus.
 The end of the tendon is slid into the hole and the sutures are pulled out of a separate drill hole and tied down, securing the tendon into the bone.